The 5 Late-Stage Buying Signals That Matter (and How to Action Them)

 Actions:

-• Champion note referencing the new viewer + their entry section, offering a 10-min alignment or a one-pager they can forward.
+• Champion note referencing the new viewer and their entry point, offering a 10-min alignment call or a one-pager they can forward

 Templates you can use: